Aquinnah, Massachusetts: History

-Moshup's Beach
+Moshup Beach

-At the foot of the cliffs is Moshup's Beach, named after a great Aquinnah Wampanoag sachem who is said to have been at least partially responsible for many of the features of the island's physical landscape.
+At the foot of the cliffs is Moshup Beach, named after a great Aquinnah Wampanoag sachem who is said to have been at least partially responsible for many of the features of the island's physical landscape.
 The ocean is a rare aqua color here, with wave heights that are above average for the area.
 The water sometimes takes on a red, white or grayish tinge resulting from clay eroding from the cliffs above.

-Protection of the cliffs is aggressively enforced by ATV patrols conducted by police and Wampanoag Conservation Rangers, who explain to visitors about the importance of the cliffs to the tribe.
-Under Massachusetts General Law Ch 272 Sec 59, a person may be fined or arrested for disturbing the clay.
+The cliffs are owned by the Aquinnah Wampanoag Tribe and jointly protected by the Martha’s Vineyard Land Bank Commission, Sheriff’s Meadow Foundation, and the town of Aquinnah.
+Protection of the cliffs is enforced by ATV patrols conducted by police and Wampanoag Conservation Rangers, who explain to visitors about the importance of the cliffs to the tribe.

 Though not officially designated a "nude beach," nudity is tolerated on Aquinnah Beach several hundred yards northwest of the footpath.
 The beach has a long history of attracting nude sunbathers who delighted in "clay baths," the baths of which are now strictly prohibited.